-Ecology Monitoring of Gulf of California and Pacific coast
+Ecological monitoring in reefs of the Gulf of California and Pacific Ocean

 - Research Team Head

 - Data Managers

 Visual census of fish and invertebrates with 30 and 50 m long transect belts for invertebrates and fish respectively.

 Software used: Microsoft Excel; Coordinate system: WGS 1984.

 - Recuperando los recursos pesqueros del Golfo de California